kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 affinity-aware preference (packing) is delivered in beta; see [Goals](#goals).

-Alpha intentionally does not provide lock-breaking preemption.
 In addition, if a device already has active allocations whose affinity cannot be reconstructed (for example, legacy claims created before the feature was enabled), the scheduler treats that device conservatively and does not place new `sharingAffinity` allocations on it until the device becomes